 - Removal of lymph nodes is possible only after ligating the principal arteries.

 Therefore, the entire section of colon being supplied by the ligated artery ought to be taken out to prevent gangrene.

 The diverticulosis is a standard clinical condition of the colon and usually includes the sigmoid colon.
 It includes the herniation of the lining mucosa via the circular muscle between the teniae coli.

 The herniation takes place where the circular muscle coat is the feeblest, i.e., where it’s pierced by the blood vessels.

 - Volvulus: It’s a clinical illness, where a portion of gut rotates (clockwise/anticlockwise) on the axis of its mesentery.
 It typically happens because of adhesion of antimesenteric border of the gut to the parietes or some other viscera.
 It might correct itself spontaneously or the rotation may continue until the blood supply of the gut is cut off leading to ischemia.
 The sigmoid colon is susceptible to volvulus due to extreme freedom of its mesentery- the pelvic mesocolon.

 - Intussusception: It’s a clinical condition where a proximal section of the bowel invaginates into the lumen of an adjoining distal section.
-This might cut off the bloodsupply to the bowel and cause gangrene.
-The different creates of intussusception are ileoileal, ileocaecal, and colocolic.
-The ileocaecal intussusception is the most typical create.
+This might cut off the blood supply to the bowel and cause gangrene.
+The different forms of intussusception are ileoileal, ileocaecal, and colocolic.
+The ileocaecal intussusception is the most typical form.